fspoettel/arkham.build/README.md

 ## Architecture

-arkham.build is a SPA app that, by default, stores data locally in an IndexedDB database by default.
-The SPA has several backend components that it talks to.
+arkham.build is a SPA app that, by default, stores data locally in an IndexedDB database.
+The SPA has several backend components that it uses to enrich functionality.

 ### api.arkham.build

-Our API is tracked in a private git repo.
+The API source code is tracked in a private git repo.
 It has a few functions:

-1. a cache for metadata (cards and sets).
+1. a cache for metadata  such as cards and sets.
 2. a cached proxy for public ArkhamDB endpoints.
 3. a [token-mediating backend](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps#name-token-mediating-backend) for authenticated ArkhamDB endpoints.
-4. a CRUD API for our public _shares_.
+4. a CRUD API for public _shares_.
 5. a generator for opengraph previews.

 ### Recommendation API